An Ayurvedic Approach to Losing Weight

 Ayurveda provides a simple, doable, effective approach to weight loss.
 Along the way, you’ll also be reclaiming a vibrant sense of health and well-being.

 So, if you’re willing to give an entirely different strategy a fair try, then prepare to usher in both a new relationship with your body, and an inspiring journey toward improved overall health.

 Welcome to the Ayurvedic approach to weight loss.
 You can do this.
 In fact, you may find it enriching your life in ways that no other “diet” could.

-The Ayurvedic Perspective
+The Ayurvedic Perspective on Weight

 Therefore, being overweight can provoke kapha in the body, and excess kapha in the body can lead to being overweight.
 Conversely, a return to balance requires an increase in opposing influences—those that are light, sharp, hot, dry, rough, liquid, mobile, and subtle.

-What’s more, Ayurveda does not focus on short-term gains, only to fail us later, so you won’t need to starve yourself, or unrealistically limit the variety of foods that you can enjoy.
+What’s more, using the wisdom of Ayurveda for weight management is an approach that does not focus on short-term gains, only to fail us later, so you won’t need to starve yourself, or unrealistically limit the variety of foods that you can enjoy.